jrpotter/notebook/notes/set/natural-numbers.md

 %%ANKI
 Basic
-How is a natural number *defined* in set theory?
+How is the set of natural numbers *defined* in set theory?
 Back: As a set belonging to every inductive set.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1724486756997-->